-The proposed building work; Alterations & additions to existing house dwelling.
+The proposed building work; House dwelling.
 There is no extreme or adverse effect on neighbouring properties, and does not affect the neighbouring properties.
 There is no extreme effect to the amenity, likely amenity or extreme conflict with the character of the locality.